vikingdata/articles/databases/mysql/Mysql_timezone.md

         * @t apparently gets converted to a hard date.
-    * It is good to be aware inserting now() behaves differently than inserting a hard date into a timezone field.
+    * It is good to be aware inserting now() behaves differently than inserting a hard date into a timezone field when the time zone is changed.
 In general, never set a hard date for a timestamp.

 * also
 ```